 Annual Scientific Meeting banner

 The CDTRP’s 11th Annual Scientific Meeting is coming soon, and we hope to see you there.
 This year’s event will be in a hybrid format, with the in-person component in Calgary, AB, on December 3-4, 2024.
-We are delighted to announce our Meeting Co-Chairs, Dr. Chantal Bémeur and, Dr. Jonathan Choy supported by a planning committee of CDTRP researchers, trainees, and patient, family, and donor partners.
+We were delighted to have Dr. Chantal Bémeur | Theme Lead (Theme 5) and Dr. Jonathan Choy | Theme Lead (Theme 4) as our Co-Chairs.
+They were supported by a planning committee of CDTRP researchers, trainees, and patient, family, and donor partners.

 Trainee Travel Awards